 - No lock-in: The move to multi-cloud avoids vendor “lock-in” and reduces reliance on one cloud provider.
-This helps many organizations not only gain stronger negotiating power, but also to build a more resilient infrastructure.
+This helps many organizations not only gain stronger negotiating power but also build a more resilient infrastructure.

 - Efficiency: Multi-cloud can promote operational efficiency that generates positive business outcomes (e.g., enabling rapid migration when pricing or capability make it appealing).

-- Regulations: Some make the move to meet compliance/regulatory requirements for international business.
+- Regulations: Some make a move to meet compliance/regulatory requirements for international business.

 Regardless of the exact “whys,” adoption of cloud architectures doesn’t happen in a vacuum.
-A substantial percentage of cloud services are deployed to extend, supplement, or enhance existing on-prem infrastructure.
+Many cloud services are deployed to extend, supplement, or enhance existing on-prem infrastructure.
 And so, whenever we talk about “multi-cloud” architectures, we should also consider “hybrid-cloud” architectures — these two scenarios go hand-in-hand when we take a holistic look at an organization’s network infrastructure.

 Along with the rise of hybrid- and multi-cloud architectures, it’s worth noting another reality — visibility (or lack thereof).
 In multi-cloud environments, it’s no longer sufficient to leverage each cloud provider’s built-in visibility tools.
 Those tools were built for each provider’s own cloud infrastructure, and they typically lack some essential features, including: